 overall technical security program will go a long way in helping protect a customer's privacy and information.
 It is the responsibility

 of businesses and organizations of all sizes to take reasonable steps, including TSCM services, to protect their information.

-While it is not always practical to perform TSCM services during the daytime, it should be done whenever possible, or at least a daytime silent walk through combined with in-place monitoring should be performed periodically or during sensitive events or meetings.
-The more intrusive testing can then performed in the evening.
+While it is not always practical to perform TSCM services during the daytime, a silent walk through during daytime business hours combined with an RF spectrum sweep to collect data for comparison should be performed with the more intrusive testing performed in the evening.
+In-place monitoring should be performed periodically or during sensitive events or meetings.

 TSCM sweeps performed during the evening hours require extra attention to the physical portion of the service due to the greater possibility of devices being inoperable during this time as well as providing more complete non-disruptive access to all areas.

 For larger businesses, corporations and organizations that have several offices or locations, depending on the distance between these locations, they may require more than one service provider.
 In this case, each inspection can be scheduled independently.